Limba people (Sierra Leone)

 The Limba people are an ethnic group in Sierra Leone.
 They represent 12.4% of the total population, making them the third largest ethnic group in Sierra Leone.
 The Limba are based in the north of the country across seven provinces, but are predominantly found in the Northern Province of Sierra Leone.

 The Limba are believed to be the earliest indigenous people of Sierra Leone.
 They speak a distinctive language that is unrelated to the other languages in Sierra Leone.

 They are primarily found in the Northern Province, particularly in Bombali District, Koinadugu, Kambia District, Karene District and Tonkolili District but a small number are found in Guinea.

 During Sierra Leone's colonial era, thousands of Limbas migrated to the capital city of Freetown and its Western Area.
 As a result, a significant number of Limbas can be found in Freetown and its surrounding Western Area.

 During the 16th, 17th, and 18th century, many Limba people were shipped to North America as slaves.

 The Limba are mainly rice farmers, traders, and hunters who live in the savannah-woodland region in the Northern Province of Sierra Leone.
 They predominate in 16 of Sierra Leone's 190 rural chiefdoms in Sierra Leone, and their community affairs are dominated by the local paramount chiefs.

-Major Limba Towns include: Bafodia, Wara-Wara Yagala Chiefdom, Kabala, Kamakwie, Binkolo, Kamabai, Madina, Fadugu, Kamasasa, Mabonto and Kamasigi.
+Major Limba Towns include: Wara Wara Bafodia, Wara-Wara Yagala Chiefdom, Kabala, Kamakwie, Binkolo, Kamabai, Madina, Fadugu, Kamasasa, Mabonto and Kamasigi.

 History

 Members of the Limba tribe believe that they have always lived in Sierra Leone in the Wara Wara mountains and were probably the first rulers of the territory.
 Some historians believe that the Limba were living in Sierra Leone prior to colonialism.

-They were also brilliant scholars and philosophers who brought their knowledge of agriculture and trade with them and with that built a society based on this sole ideal: If you work and respect the land properly, then you are worthy to enjoy the fruits of your labor.
+They were also scholars and philosophers who brought their knowledge of agriculture and trade with them.

 During the colonial era, many Limba people were captured and sold at Bunce Island as slaves to the Americas through the Atlantic slave trade.
 To escape this, many Limba people traveled to the capital city of Freetown and the Western area, and as a result, most Limba are located in these places.